Géza Daruváry

-Géza Daruváry de Daruvár (12 January 1866 – 3 August 1934) was a Hungarian politician, who served as Minister of Foreign Affairs between 1922 and 1924.
+Géza Daruváry de Daruvár (12 January 1866 – 3 August 1934) was a Hungarian politician, who served as Minister of Justice from 1922 to 1923 and Minister of Foreign Affairs between 1922 and 1924.
 Before the First World War he worked as a consul in several states.
 István Bethlen appointed him Minister of Justice in 1922.
-As foreign minister he wanted to make a connection with the Soviet Union (trade and diplomacy), but Daruváry didn't reach any results.
+As foreign minister, he wanted to make a connection with the Soviet Union (trade and diplomacy), but Daruváry didn't reach any results.